artineering-io/flair-docs/flair/getting-started/globals.md

 #### Color Depth

-Defines the color depth of most render targets.
+The color depth of most render targets.
 This generally translates to: higher is better.
 However, slower systems should consider using 8bit targets if the performance is too slow, provided you can sacrifice some color fidelity.

 ---